 Who or what inspires you in your continued work on the prevention of mass atrocities?

 Mass atrocities have torn nations apart and caused untold suffering.
 The cost of rebuilding is too high.
 Some individuals have paid the ultimate price while others have lost the rhythm of life and their dignity in the face of these atrocities.
-My interest in the field of prevention of mass atrocities is rooted in the impact it has on the lives of ordinary people and the country at large.
+My interest in the field of the prevention of mass atrocities is rooted in the impact it has on the lives of ordinary people and the country at large.